Arthur Shields: Film and television

-Personal life
+Personal life and death

 Shields married Bazie Magee in 1920, and their son Adam was born in 1927.
-In 1943, the couple were divorced and Shields married Aideen O'Connor.
-Their daughter Christine was born in 1946.
+The couple divorced in 1943, and Shields subsequently married Aideen O'Connor.
+Their daughter, Christine, was born in 1946.
 Aideen died in 1950.
-Shields' third marriage to Laurie Bailey in 1955 lasted until his death.
+Shields' third marriage, to Laurie Bailey in 1955, lasted until his death.

-Shields died of complications related to emphysema on 27 April 1970, in Santa Barbara, California.
-He was survived by his wife, a daughter, a son and four grandchildren.
-His body was cremated, with the ashes taken to his native city of Dublin and buried with military honours in Deans Grange Cemetery.
+Shields died of complications related to emphysema on 27 April 1970 in Santa Barbara, California.
+He was cremated, and his ashes were taken to his native Dublin and buried with military honours in Deans Grange Cemetery.